STM32 Flash Programming: Erase, Write & Read (Page & Sector)

 - Character Strings:

-is also written to flash and then read back intoRx_Data
+The arraydata2is also written to flash and then read back intoRx_Datafor verification.

 The image below shows the STM32 flash memory content after writing both an array of numbers and a string using HAL functions.